hkennyv/kennyvh.com/content/pages/about.md

 I graduated from the University of California, Irvine with a BS Electrical Engineering.

-I have wide experience in embedded systems, software, and devops engineering.
+I have wide experience in software, devops, and embedded engineering.
-I'm especially interested in supporting engineering infrastructure, tooling, and anything that helps engineering teams get shxt done.
+I'm generally interested in supporting engineering infrastructure, tooling, and improving developer experience (DX).

-I currently work at [ReJoule, Inc.](https://rejouleenergy.com/), a small clean-tech startup based out of southern california where we're tackling some really interesting problems surrounding EV's and advanced battery diagnostics.
+I currently work at [Amazon](https://smile.amazon.com/) as a Systems Development Engineer II (SysDE) working on tools and services for internal and external teams.

 ## Interests